baaastijn/ovh_pricelist/README.md

 # OVHcloud pricelist
-Build a webpage showing OVHcloud dedicated servers pricelist.
+Build a webpage showing OVHcloud baremetal servers pricelist.
-Aim is to browse quickly the vast OVHcloud server catalog.
+Aim is to browse quickly the vast OVHcloud servers catalog.
 I list all the derivatives.
 A server with 2 memory options and 4 storages option will appear in 2x4 = 8 lines.

 I collect all the informations from OVHcloud API then make big & dirty PHP loops to aggregate informations.
-Next release should be in ReactJS or Python to use powerful JSON map functions.
+One day i will move it to something else...

 Feel free to contribute and give me your feedbacks via http://twitter.com/bastienovh/ .